Get Paid Without Asking For Money

-You’re working with a client, and as you wrap up your time together, you realize it’s time to ask for money.
+You’re working with a client, and as you wrap up your time together, you realize it’s time to get paid.
 You start feeling anxious about asking for money.
-You worry you’ll come across desperate or that your client will feel like they didn’t get their monies worth, so you offer a discount on your product or service.
-You find some random reason to justify offering this discount even though your client never even asked for it.
+Then, you worry you’ll come across desperate or that your client will feel like they didn’t get their monies worth, so you offer a discount on your product or service.
+Which then leads you to finding some random reason to justify offering this discount even though your client never even asked for it.

 Or you leave the meeting never even asking them to pay because you think to yourself, “I’ll just send an email later asking them to pay.”